Canon G3 X vs Sony RX100 IV

-The Canon PowerShot G3 X and the Sony Cyber-shot DSC-RX100 IV are two digital cameras that were officially introduced in June 2015.
+The Canon PowerShot G3 X and the Sony Cyber-shot DSC-RX100 IV are two digital cameras that were announced in June 2015.
 Both the G3X and the RX100 IV are fixed lens compact cameras that are equipped with an one-inch sensor.
-Both cameras offer a resolution of 20 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 20 megapixels.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon G3 X vs Sony RX100 IV